 - Demonstrate the activity by saying your own four sentences, including one false sentence.
-Try to include some unusual truths as well, to make it more challenging for students to spot the false sentence. - Ask two students to read aloud the example conversation.
-Then have students continue to work in pairs. - Practice the third-person form of the present perfect by having students report back to the class on their partners.
-Give an example: ask one student to read aloud his/her four sentences and have the class guess the false sentence.
+Try to include some unusual truths as well, to make it more challenging for students to spot the false sentence. - Ask two students to read the example conversation aloud.
+Then ask students to continue to work in pairs. - Practise the third-person form of the present perfect by asking students to report back to the class on their partners.
+Give an example: ask one student to read his/her four sentences aloud and tell the class to guess the false sentence.
 Then say [Ali] has never ..., but [he] has ...
-Invite two or three students to tell the class what they learned about their partners, making sentences with the third person form of the present perfect and never. - Extra Support If students are finding it difficult to think of sentences, write some verbs on the board as prompts.
+Invite two or three students to tell the class what they learnt about their partners, making sentences with the third person form of the present perfect and never. - Extra Support If students are finding it difficult to think of sentences, write some verbs on the board as prompts.
 Tell students to pick four of the verbs and write sentences with these words, for example: meet, talk to, sing, fly, fall, make.

-Ask students to each write one sentence on a strip of paper about something unusual they have done in their life, for example, I've played basketball in a swimming pool.
-Collect the strips and redistribute them around the class.
-Instruct students to find out who wrote the original sentence by walking around asking Have you ever [played basketball in a swimming pool]? until they identify the correct classmate.
+Ask students to each write one sentence on a small piece of paper about something unusual they've done in their life, for example, I've played basketball in a swimming pool.
+Collect the pieces of paper and redistribute them round the class.
+Instruct students to find out who wrote the original sentence by walking round asking Have you ever [played basketball in a swimming pool]? until they identify the correct classmate.